Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Order now My Review

 Cembra was the issuer of the previous Cumulus Mastercard.
 In response to the loss of the partnership, they started two credit cards.
 The most interesting of both is the Certo One Mastercard World by Cembra.
-So, let’s compare the Migros Cumulus Visa and the Cembra Certo One Mastercard.
+So, we must compare the Migros Cumulus Visa and the Cembra Certo One Mastercard.

 The base fees of both cards are the same: they are both free.
 The avoidable fees are significantly lower than the Cumulus Visa.